This 2015 German human study found:

 This finding demonstrates that stress impairs infants’ ability to adjust their behavior to changing circumstances.”

 The primary measurement of stress levels was cortisol.
-The stressful conditions were:
+Stressful conditions were:

 - A stranger sat down next to them;